-Backpacks – One of the more popular brands right now is from Herschel Supply Co.
+Backpacks – One of the more popular brands right now is Herschel Supply Co.
 Check out Bloomingdales, Nordstrom, and Urban Outfitters.
 Their backpacks are sturdy and simple and will transition right into their adult life.
 Both of my daughters LOVE the City Adventurer Backpack from Lululemon because of its storage space.
 They often use it for traveling as their luggage for long weekend getaways (they have mastered the art of minimal packing)

 Travel journal- Many graduates go on big trips after graduation before they start working and many of them want to record every last detail.
 A beautiful journal can be a keepsake they will look back on for many years to come.
 My daughter definitely looks back at her travel journal even over a year out to recreate those memories on her own personal website.
 You can find some really trendy ones at Nordstrom (my daughter loves), Urban Outfitters, Nordstrom Rack, and Amazon.

 Wardrobe – Help graduates spice up their wardrobe from student casual to working professional by giving a gift card to a store that sells clothes along these lines.
 You may even want to remind them that some stores even give discounts with a college ID, which they still have.
-(See our blog about where to find these discounts) Nordstrom, Bloomingdales, Macy’s, TJ Maxx, Kohl’s have a large variety and price ranges.
+(See our blog about where to find these discounts) Nordstrom, Bloomingdales, Macy’s, TJ Maxx, and Kohl’s have a large variety and price ranges.

 Umbrella/rain boots/raincoat – Weather changes by the minute and no one likes showing up to work soaking wet.
 And if they’re moving to a big city where they will have to rely on public transportation, they will surely appreciate this.

 A New Home

 My daughters moved out of state after graduation so they were truly starting from scratch.
-And, they live in a tiny apartment, so space-saving items are a necessity.
+And, they live in small apartments, so space-saving items are a necessity.
 Many students heading to large metropolitan cities will need to get their place in order.
 For our graduation gift guide, we recommend choosing one or the other when it comes to crockpot vs instant pot.
-And, they like the smaller ones due to their small-space living.
+They like the smaller ones due to their small-space living.